hibernating-rhinos/RavenFS/Docs/markdown/client-api/synchronization-client.markdown

 ##Conflicts

 Conflicts appear when an attempt to synchronize files with different version and history is taken.
 Below is a sample code that shows how we can create a conflict.
 First we upload two files with the same name to both servers and next try to synchronize from the first one to the second one.
 Files have independent versions so conflict is created on the destination server.
-We call `StartAsync` method manually but the same whould happen if a synchronization between the servers would be configured and the source would try to synchronize after file upload.
+We call `StartAsync` method manually but the same would happen if a synchronization between the servers would be configured and the source would try to synchronize after file upload.
 {CODE-START:csharp/}
 using (var sourceClient = new RavenFileSystemClient("http://ravenfs-1:9091"))
 using (var destinationClient = new RavenFileSystemClient("http://ravenfs-2:9092"))